Pictured above, a copy of the 1961 painting by Cordon Bell

 The Legend of the Boojum

 Now it is also said that Boojum was not as lonely of a soul as many thought him to be.
 There is the story of Boojum peering down at a beautiful local girl named Annie while she was bathing in a mountain stream but she did not run away when she noticed him watching her.
 Rather than taking off, she looked into his sad eyes and was instantly drawn to him.
 She immediately fell in love and to her family’s dismay, chose a life with Boojum among the caves of the Balsams.
 Though the two loved each other deeply, Boojum could not put aside his love for precious gemstones and would often leave Annie for extended periods of time in search of jewels.
-Lonely Annie would often search the woods for Boojum by hollering out a sound that is described as a mixture of a wild animal screech and the hoot of an owl.
-Boojum would often return the call and they would continue to follow each others sounds until they were reunited.
-It is said that this hooting sound is where the old mountain term “Hootenanny” came from, which is used to describe a party or social gathering.
+Lonely Annie would search the woods for Boojum by hollering out a sound that is described as a mixture of a wild animal screech and the hoot of an owl.
+Boojum would return the call and they would continue to follow each other’s sounds until they were reunited.
+This hooting sound is where the old mountain term “Hootenanny” came from, which is used to describe a party or social gathering.

 The legend of Boojum is no doubt a mysterious piece of Haywood County folklore, but is it only a story?
 To this day, there are still tales of a tall shaggy creature roaming the Balsam Mountains so could it be that Annie and Boojum had children?
 We may never know, but next time you are deep in the woods of Haywood County and hear a screech you can’t quite describe or you feel an eerie sense when taking a dip in a local stream, you may just be in the presence of the Boojum.
 And remember, do not drink the pert’nin juice!